Antenatal care Perth

 Monitoring your baby’s growth via ultrasound is a key source of information for your obstetrician.
 Anna uses the important information obtained from every pregnancy scan, to assess how your baby is doing.

 Changes to growth patterns can predict potential problems.
-This is why, when you see Anna here in her rooms she will regularly monitor your baby’s growth.
-Having the ultrasounds with your private obstetrician means that you often need less trips to the hospital or to a third party provider.
+This is why, when you see Anna or Rhys, they will regularly monitor your baby’s growth.
+Having the ultrasounds with your private obstetrician means that you often need fewer trips to the hospital or to a third-party provider.

 Murdoch antenatal care